Skip to main content

 In marketplace discussions, teams may use "float management" to describe timing gaps between incoming funds and outgoing obligations.
 That is a different meaning from project-management float; if the conversation is about task slack or critical path impact, it is the scheduling concept.

 Project float is a project-scheduling concept, not a money-movement concept.
-The provided project-management guidance describes float as schedule flexibility around dependencies, delays, and critical-path impact, including total float vs free float.
-Float.com content in this pack is about resource/agency management software, not marketplace payout controls.
+Project-management guidance describes float as schedule flexibility around dependencies, delays, and critical-path impact, including total float vs free float.
+Float.com is resource/agency management software, not a marketplace payout control.

-This grounding pack does not establish a ranked order among collection timing, FX timing, and payout cadence for marketplace exposure.
-Treat that prioritization as an internal policy decision outside these sources.
+Treat the prioritization among collection timing, FX timing, and payout cadence as an internal policy decision specific to your platform.

 The approved sources here do not define payout control checklists for marketplaces.
 Use internal finance/ops policies and separately validated requirements for control design.